-When he was a purple belt, a defining moment in Roberto Correa’s life occurred.
-He injured his knee severely, an injury that prevented him from training, but “Gordo” wasn’t convinced and decided to return to the mats prematurely.
+It was as a purple belt that Roberto’s “Eureka” moment arrived.
+He injured his knee severely at the time, an injury that prevented him from training, but Roberto opted to return prematurely.
 In order to keep his knee safe, he started playing from the bottom controlling one of the legs of his opponent with his own legs.
 This was a position he used defensively to keep his opponents from passing his guard.
 People had “fallen” into this position before, but Roberto started exploring it to his benefit.
 He was so fruitful that he started training specifically this position even after his convalescence period being extremely successful both in class and in competition.
-People started calling it “Meia-Guarda” (English equivalent to Half-Guard) a position that became fundamental for any Jiu Jitsu fighter of the modern era.
+People started calling it “Meia-Guarda” (English equivalent to Half-Guard) a position that became fundamental for any Jiu-Jitsu fighter of the modern era.

-Today Roberto Gordo Correa is regarded as one of the best Jiu Jitsu instructors in Brazil.
-Many big names in the Jiu Jitsu and MMA game come to him regularly to request his technical advise.
+Today Roberto Gordo Correa is regarded as one of the best Jiu-Jitsu instructors in Brazil.
+Many big names in the Jiu-Jitsu and MMA game come to him regularly to request his technical advice.

 Banner photo taken by William Burkhardt of BJJ Pix.